 Incoterms are validated by the International Chamber of Commerce (ICC) and are an asset to International Commercial Law.
-Governments widely accept these rules, commercial bodies, and legal authorities around the world as they provide a definite set of commercial definitions and lexicon used in buying/selling international goods.
+These rules are widely accepted by governments, commercial bodies, and legal authorities around the world as they provide a definite set of commercial definitions and lexicons used in buying/selling international goods.
 Incoterms are the backbone of international commercial transactions as they provide the rules for interpreting commercial terms present in contracts.

 What Do Incoterms Cover: How and Where are Incoterms Used?

-First published by ICC in 1936, Incoterms® rules provide internationally accepted definitions and rules of interpretation for most common commercial terms used in contracts for the sale of goods.
-They offer buyer sand selllers a common, agreed-upon set of terms to ensure seamless import/export while also helping them avoid potential commercial errors.
+First published by ICC in 1936, Incoterms® rules provide "internationally accepted definitions and rules of interpretation for most common commercial terms used in contracts for the sale of goods".
+They offer buyers and sellers a common, agreed-upon set of terms to ensure seamless import/export while also helping them avoid potential commercial errors.
 Incoterms are crucial to help manage safe transactions for tasks like

 - Purchase order filing